Wondering what a weighted blanket is? You’re not the only one! Weighted blankets have suddenly become very popular, and for good reason.

 Weighted blankets promise to help you sleep better by relieving emotional anxiety, calming your nervous system and increasing serotonin levels in your brain.

 ***Spoiler Alert: I LOVE this weighted blanket!
-Currently, it’s the biggest sale EVER!
-30% OFF with Free Shipping!***
+Currently, it’s on sale for 20% OFF with Free Shipping!***

 What is a Weighted Blanket?

 Okay, you might hear the term weighted blanket and think of weights hanging off the sides of a blanket.
 Or think of a very heavy blanket that covers you and doesn’t allow you to move well.